Sidney Shapiro: Early life

 Shapiro was born in Brooklyn on December 23, 1915.
 He was of Ashkenazi Jewish descent.
 He was a graduate of St. John's University, New York.

 Nationality

-Shapiro held citizenship of the People's Republic of China from 1963 to the end of his life.
-In 1983, he was appointed as a member of the Chinese People's Political Consultative Council (CPPCC), which ostensibly provides a forum for input from non-Communist political organizations.
+Shapiro became a citizen of the People's Republic of China in 1963.

 Career

 Shapiro trained as a lawyer and was disturbed by perceived inequalities during the Great Depression in the United States.
 In 1941, he enlisted in the U.S. Army.
-He applied for French language school, but was sent to a Chinese language school in San Francisco instead.
+He applied for French language school, and was sent to a Chinese language school in San Francisco instead.
 His interest in China led to travel in 1947 to Shanghai, where he met his future wife, an actress named Fengzi (Phoenix), who was a supporter of the Chinese Communist Party.
 Partly through her influence, Shapiro became a supporter too.
 He settled in China and remained there after the Communists took power in 1949.